Vilamovians: History

 During the Mongol invasion of Europe, the area was left depopulated and was subsequently settled by German, Scottish and Flemish settlers.
 Over time the Flemish and Scottish settlers in the region were assimilated, with the exception of Wilamowice.
-Vilamovians' traditions say they are descendants of immigrants from Flanders.
+Vilamovians' traditions say they are descendants of immigrants from County of Flanders.

 After World War II, Vilamovians were harshly persecuted in the Polish People's Republic, since they were regarded as Germans.
 Their language and costumes were banned in 1946.
 Some of them were moved to "Recovered Territories".
 A considerable number of representatives of this group live in Austria.

 As of 2018 about 300 people in the community could understand the Wymysorys language and approximately 60 people had the ability to speak it.